artemirza/BulkInsert/README.md

 # BulkInsert Project

 ## Overview
-The BulkInsert project is a CLI-based ETL (Extract, Transform, Load) tool designed to import trip data from a CSV file into an MS SQL Server database efficiently.
+The BulkInsert project is a CLI-based tool designed to import trip data from a CSV file into an MS SQL Server database efficiently.
 It removes duplicate entries, transforms data where necessary, and optimizes the database schema for common queries.

 ---